 This is a dedicated article on the topic of Youth-Led Climate Action.
-This article is a part of the #Youth4ClimateLive Educational Toolkit and will be updated throughout the series as new episodes roll out.
+This article is a part of the #Youth4ClimateLive Educational Toolkit.

 For years, young people have been crucial in focusing global attention on the urgent need to act on climate.
 Global youth climate movements have been a wake-up call for leaders, proving that young people can no longer be dismissed when it comes to paving the way forward.
 The way we engage young people today will determine the prospects for sustainable development and peace.
 Young people, who represent a majority of the population in most developing countries, are today visibly contributing as political actors, innovators, entrepreneurs and peace-builders.
 At the same time, youth face disproportionate social, economic and political barriers, which prevent them from unleashing their full potential.
 Utilizing young people’s potential as agents of change requires involving and empowering them in the development of policy and supporting their participation at all levels.